 Feedstocks for bioethanol production

-Renewable SourcesBasically alcohol, bioethanol is made from sugar which comes from sugar plants or is utilized from starch plants.
-Cellulose is a further possible source, although technical issues in large-scale conversion are still to overcome.
+Renewable SourcesPlants store energy in the form of sugar or starch.
+Bioethanol as a fuel makes this energy available again.
+Basically alcohol, bioethanol is made from sugar (glucose) which comes from sugar crops or is utilized from starch crops.
+Cellulose is a further possible source, yet with technical issues in large-scale conversion still to overcome, cellulose-based feedstocks are referred to as second generation (2G).
 The choice of feedstock is a matter of climate, for example sugar cane is used in tropical zones, wheat is favored in Europe and corn is typical for North America.
-Integrated productionBioethanol plants often are linked to sugar or starch factories and use the by-products from that industry as substrates (in the form of molasses, starch hydrolysate a.s.o.).
+Integrated productionBioethanol facilities often are linked to sugar or starch factories and use the by-products and residues from that industry as substrates (in the form of molasses, starch hydrolysate a.s.o.).
 As only the sugar respectively starch is needed for the process, the remaining ingredients of the raw material in turn can provide valuable co-products.
-The proteins, minerals, fat and fiber contained in grain make a high-quality economical animal feed (known as DDGS) which can substitute soya in animal husbandry.
+The proteins, minerals, fat and fiber contained in grain make a high-quality economical animal feed known as DDGS.
+Some 30 % of the raw material input can be recycled to the food chain as a soya substitute in animal husbandry.
 The concentrated stillage from (sugar) molasses is used also as animal food additive, as fertilizer, or it can be incinerated to generate energy for the plant.

-Read about Bioethanol process Read about Planning a bioethanol plant View VOGELBUSCH showcase projects
+Read about Bioethanol process Read about 2G | Second generation Read about Planning a bioethanol plant View VOGELBUSCH showcase projects

 |